How to Make Printables to Sell on Etsy

 Weddings, baby showers, scrapbooking, are great niches.
 Also, anything related to seasonal products such as Christmas, Halloween, Valentine’s Day are also good niches to be in as well.
 I do lots of research on Pinterest and Etsy to see what is already selling and to get ideas of printables that could be popular.

-Once you have your niche and an idea of what to make, you have to actually make the product.
+Once you have your niche and an idea of what to make, you have to actually learn how to make printables to sell on Etsy.
 There are many free design tools you can use to make the printables like Canva or you can use a paid tool like Adobe Illustrator.
 I have had success making designs in both tools but I started with free tools.
 You can use tutorials on YouTube to help you get started or see if your library has free access to online learning platforms such as Lynda which can teach you to use some of the paid tools like Adobe Illustrator.

 Here is an example of one of my product listings on Etsy